 The revelation of bidder identities is an interesting feature of the auction, especially in juxtaposition with the sealed bids during rounds.
-The reason for revealing bidders is that trials of the auction mechanism revealed that larger bidders seemed to be able to infer the identity of other bidders anyway, and so had an advantage.
-Revealing the information to everyone was a way of eliminating this advantage.
+The reason for revealing

 As pointed out in [Sandholm 2002], each bidder participating in a simultaneous auction would prefer to wait and see until the end of the auction.
 In this manner, a bidder could observe the going prices and eventually optimise his bids to maximise his payoff.
 If every bidder waits and sees, there is a chance that no bidding starts.
 In [McAfee and McMillan 1996] we find a patch for this problem, the so-called activity rules - rules on whether bids are accepted that are independent of the values of the bids.
 Before the start of the auction, every bidder has to indicate how much of the available spectrum they are interested in purchasing, and to pay a deposit for the right to bid on this.
 This establishes their "eligibility".
 Then, if a bidder makes a bid that exceeds its eligibility, the bid is rejected.
 Thus there is a limit to how much spectrum a single bidder can hold bids for, stopping anyone cornering the market for spectrum they do not intend to use (and, for instance, driving up the price for their competitors).
 In addition, a bidder has to be bidding (in the sense of making a new bid or holding the current winning bid from the previous round) on a given fraction of its eligibility at every round or else its eligibility will be reduced (though every bidder also has five "waivers" which it can use to avoid this reduction in a chosen round).
 This rule is an attempt to ensure that bidders are active and thus that the auction proceeds at a reasonable rate.